Dozens to Choose From - What's Your Favourite?

 Resourcing for this article

 Resources can be either inside of us or around us.
 For example, Carole is really intelligent, has a way with words and she's a cracker-jack editior.
-Suzanne, on the other hand, has a passion for the Internet, marketing, and writing as she sees it.
+Susan, on the other hand, has a passion for the Internet, marketing, and writing as she sees it.
 All of these qualities are internal resources.

 On the other hand, external resources might be the places you've travelled to, fond memories, and loved ones.

 The two of us working together on this article are accessing external resources.
 We are supports for each other.
 Resources in action!